GooeeIOT/python-fmt/README.md

 ## Usage

+Be advised with projects in a virutal env: `isort` works best when your virtual env is active.
+Then, imports will sort in the correct way (system packages, 3rd parts packages, local packages).
+If you are not in your virtual env, the global Python environment will be used which might place your local package imports in with the 3rd party package imports.

 ```shell
 USAGE: pyfmt [--check] [specific files]
 You may also export BASE_CODE_DIR= to point at the code to be formatted